awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateThesaurus.md

 Required: No

  ** [Description](#API_CreateThesaurus_RequestSyntax) **   <a name="Kendra-CreateThesaurus-request-Description"></a>
-The description for the new thesaurus\.
+A description for the thesaurus\.
 Type: String
 Length Constraints: Minimum length of 0\.
 Maximum length of 1000\.
 Pattern: `^\P{C}*$`
 Required: No

  ** [IndexId](#API_CreateThesaurus_RequestSyntax) **   <a name="Kendra-CreateThesaurus-request-IndexId"></a>
-The unique identifier of the index for the new thesaurus\.
+The identifier of the index for the thesaurus\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`
 Required: Yes

  ** [Name](#API_CreateThesaurus_RequestSyntax) **   <a name="Kendra-CreateThesaurus-request-Name"></a>
-The name for the new thesaurus\.
+A name for the thesaurus\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 100\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9_-]*`